kashish1344/English_to_Hindi_Translator_Using_Transformers/README.md

 re,
 pickle.

-Note:- This repo dosent contain model file(.h5) , CSV file and pickle file.
+Note:- This repo does not contain model file(.h5) , CSV file and pickle file.
 Only Script File is available.